Introduction

 Reporting Significant Breaches and Misconduct

-Under Section 912D of the Corporations Act 2001 (Cth), significant breaches and misconduct must be reported to ASIC within a specified timeframe to ensure prompt regulatory action and protect consumers.
+Under Section 912D of the Corporations Act 2001 (Cth), s there is a legal requirement for breach reporting by AFS licensees within a specified timeframe to ensure prompt regulatory action and protect consumers.

 What Constitutes a Significant Breach?